dvallecillo/geospatial-location-api/README.md

 ## Architecture

-This project follows the clean architecture idea which is easy to extend and test.
-The project is structured as It follows:
+This project follows the clean architecture idea, which is easy to extend and test.
+The project is structured as follows:

 #### API